 The property must be used for an exempt purpose.
 “Use for an exempt purpose” means the property is used for a purpose for which the applying organization was created or exists or a use that is necessary to support the applying organization such as parking, storage, or drainage.
 Use of property must be constant, but it does not have to be daily.
 A property that is used every other month, but is always used every other month, may still qualify for exemption.
 Property that is not used often and is only used at random may not qualify.

 Vacant, unused land does not qualify for property tax exemption, even if it will be used in the future or construction is planned.
-However, property that is under construction or major renovation may be eligible for a partial exemption (see below).
+However, property that is under construction or major renovation may be eligible for a full or partial exemption (see "Construction" section below).

 Applications for exemption require the following documentation to be included with an application: